-- Registers to be totalled each Friday morning for the previous week and praise and rewards given in Friday assemblies. - Teachers must record all reasons for absence in the agreed way, whether given verbally by parents in person, by phone or in writing otherwise a great deal of time is consumed in chasing up non-attendance reasons which have already been given - School/staff to reinforce the attitude that pupils' attendance is valued because they are valued. - Parent contacted when their child's attendance falls below 95%, unless we are satisfied with the given reasons. - Persistent non-attending children will be put on an attendance action plan - Pupils to be clearly informed that their attendance is being monitored. - Each Monday morning, Head of Care to go through register printouts for each class and contact parents of children who have: - (a) persistent sporadic absence - (b) longer continuous period of absence - (c) absences without recorded explanations - (d) high numbers of broken weeks - Teachers to stress the importance of attendance at new parents' meetings. - Actions for Attendance annually on Action Plan - Lateness book.
-Teacher is responsible for attendance and is required to follow up persistent lateness along current procedures.
+- Registers to be totalled each Friday morning for the previous week and praise and rewards given in Friday assemblies. - Teachers must record all reasons for absence in the agreed way, whether given verbally by parents in person, by phone or in writing - otherwise a great deal of time is consumed in chasing up non-attendance reasons which have already been given - School/staff to reinforce the attitude that pupils' attendance is valued because they are valued. - Parent contacted when their child's attendance falls below 95%, unless we are satisfied with the given reasons. - Persistent non-attending children will be put on an attendance action plan - Pupils to be clearly informed that their attendance is being monitored. - Each Monday morning, Head of Care to go through register printouts for each class and contact parents of children who have: - (a) persistent sporadic absence - (b) longer continuous period of absence - (c) absences without recorded explanations - (d) high numbers of broken weeks - Teachers to stress the importance of attendance at new parents' meetings. - Lateness book.
+Teacher is responsible for attendance and is required to follow up persistent lateness along current procedures. - Headteacher monitors persistent absence, recording and monitoring school actions. - The Headteacher is kept fully informed of all absences and persistent lateness.